parrotufam/CLID/README.md

 CLID comprises **1,250 image pairs across 125 distinct scenes**, with systematic variations in illumination type, illumination intensity, and number of active light sources.
 Low-light conditions are physically produced during image acquisition, while the corresponding reference images are captured under full or near-full illumination.

+**Dataset Variant**: CLID also includes a variant named CID-LIE (Controlled Illumination Dataset for Low-Light Image Enhancement), the **CID-LIE dataset** is available at the [official GitHub repository](https://github.com/parrotufam/CID-LIE).

 ---

 ## Dataset Overview